makerdao/xdomain/packages/dss/README.md

 ### `DomainHost.cage()`

 Trigger shutdown of the remote domain.
+This will initiate an `end.cage()`.
+If you want to gracefully shutdown over a longer period you should call `DomainHost.lift(0)` to prevent new minting.

 This will trigger a call to `DomainGuest.cage()`.